 The housing should be sufficiently rigid not to deform when you mount the stator in place.
-The inner diameter of the FMI852001 housing should be such as to comply with the ISO 75 H7 tolerance for the outer diameter of the stator.

-On the inside, the housing should have a shoulder perpendicular to the stator mounting position.
-The shoulder is required to provide a clearance between the housing bottom and the stator lamination stack.
-For the FMI852001 frameless motor, the clearance should be at least 4 mm.
+The inner diameter of the FMI501200 housing should be such as to comply with the ISO 41 H7 tolerance as specified for the outer diameter of the stator (see also Figure 2-2).
+On the inside, the housing should have a shoulder perpendicular to the stator mounting position, which is required to provide a clearance between the housing bottom and the stator lamination stack.
+For the FMI501200 frameless motor, the clearance should be at least 3 mm.